 Roma is a somewhat small city located in the state of Texas.
 With a population of 10,223 people and four constituent neighborhoods, Roma is the 229th largest community in Texas.

-Unlike some cities, Roma isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Roma are a mix of both white- and blue-collar jobs.
+Roma is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Roma is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Roma who work in teaching (15.37%), sales jobs (10.62%), and office and administrative support (10.50%).
+There are especially a lot of people living in Roma who work in teaching (16.09%), personal care services (11.81%), and sales jobs (10.52%).

-As is often the case in a small city, Roma doesn't have a public transportation system that people use for their commute.
+Roma is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

+Roma is an extremely ethnically-diverse city.
 The people who call Roma home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Roma, accounting for 97.42% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Roma residents report their race to be White, followed by Native American.
-Important ancestries of people in Roma include Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+People of Hispanic or Latino origin are the most prevalent group in Roma, accounting for 99.67% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Roma residents report their race to be White.
+Important ancestries of people in Roma include Italian, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Roma is Spanish.
 Other important languages spoken here include English and African languages.